 Boston, Philadelphia, Baltimore and Washington are too close to fly to New York, and once you factor in fooling around with everything you gotta do at each airport, it doesn't really save you much time compared to driving, the bus or the train.

 Anyone coming in from outside the Northeast Corridor, if you can afford to fly, that is probably your best option.
-Even though Newark Liberty International Airport in New Jersey isn’t very good.
+Even though Newark Liberty International Airport in New Jersey isn't very good.
 John F. Kennedy International Airport in southern Queens is good only for international travel, if that.
-And LaGuardia International Airport (named for the 1934-45 Mayor) in northern Queens is a joke – and not just because it’s close to Rikers Island and the Mets’ ballpark.
-(I know, I know: “What’s the difference?”
-When you’re a Met fan, the sentence never ends, and nobody tries to escape to Yankeedom.)
+And LaGuardia International Airport (named for the 1934-45 Mayor) in northern Queens is a joke – and not just because it's close to Rikers Island (site of the City's prison) and the Mets' ballpark.
+(I know, I know: "What's the difference?"
+When you're a Met fan, the sentence never ends, and nobody tries to escape to Yankeedom.)

 If you can afford Amtrak, the train is a good option -- if you're coming from the Northeast Corridor or Chicago.
 If it's the Corridor, you can come to New York and it will take less than 5 hours.
 If it's Chicago or the South, the ride will be overnight, and you can get a decent night's sleep.
 But anything farther than that, and it will require more than one night.
 If you're coming from Cleveland or Detroit, you're talking about boarding a train in the middle of the night, which is no good.
 And if you're coming from Toronto, there's only one train per day in each direction: You'll be leaving in the morning and arriving too late to catch that night's game, and reversing the trip, too early to attend the next day's game.